-The analysis pointed out that there was a ‘pay gap’ in the recognition schemes with more men being recognized with monetary awards rather than a thank you gesture.
+The analysis pointed out that there was a ‘pay gap’ in the employee recognition schemes with more men being recognized with monetary awards rather than a thank you gesture.
 And this is echoed in the way in which men are more likely to offer a high value monetary award to their team.

-An Employee Recognition Survey by the American Psychological Association (APA) in 2014 showed that while recognition on the job was equally important to men and women (87%), men were more likely than than women to report being satisfied with their employer’s recognition practices (54% vs. 46%).
+An Employee Recognition Survey by the American Psychological Association (APA) in 2014 showed that while employee recognition on the job was equally important to men and women (87%), men were more likely than women to report being satisfied with their employer’s recognition practices (54% vs. 46%).

-Women were more likely than men to say that salary increases (66% vs. 58, verbal or written appreciation from a supervisor (32% vs. 25%) and gift cards or gift certificates (31% vs. 24 were important to them.
-Women were more likely than men to say that celebrations of major life events or personal milestones are important to them (16% vs. 8%), while men were more likely than women to cite one-on-one time with senior management as important (13% vs. 8).
+Women were more likely than men to say that salary increases (66% vs. 58%), verbal or written appreciation from a supervisor (32% vs. 25%) and gift cards or gift certificates (31% vs. 24%) were important to them.
+Women were more likely than men to say that celebrations of major life events or personal milestones are important to them (16% vs. 8%), while men were more likely than women to cite one-on-one time with senior management as important (13% vs. 8%).

 These two surveys point out one very interesting thing: Men seek recognition for the work they do and are likely to be engaged if it is a monetary one.
 They are likely to pass on recognition in the monetary form as well.
 By contrast, women seek appreciation for the work they do and are equally engaged with non-monetary rewards as well.
 This behavioral change between men and women is key because it could also point to some other inherent challenges such as taking up leadership roles.

 In 2014, American Express designed and created Reach Out in collaboration with four other leading organisations in India—Microsoft, PepsiCo, PwC and Tata Sons.
 The program provided a development platform for senior women leaders to Share, Network and Learn from leaders and peers across these organisations and enabled greater career success for the nominated cohort of 31 high potential diverse women at senior levels.

 Usually, men tend to showcase more confidence than women in performance-oriented settings.
 George Washington University Law Professor Charles Craver, in an essay titled The Impact of Gender on Bargaining Interactions, writes,

 “They are more likely more likely to be mentored by senior executives and women are much more likely to have junior mentors.
-As upper management is still male dominated, and as we saw above that men tend to pass on recognition they have received, male employees are in a better position to receive promotions.
+As upper management is still male dominated, and as we saw above that men tend to pass on recognition they have received, male employees are in a better position to receive promotions.”

-John Gray and Barbara Annis write in their book Work With Me: The 8 Blind Spots Between Men and Women in Business men and women primarily seek different modes of appreciation.
+John Gray and Barbara Annis write in their book Work With Me: The 8 Blind Spots Between Men and Women in Business - men and women primarily seek different modes of appreciation.
 While a man feels appreciated if he’s singled out to do a task, a woman prefers being acknowledged as part of a team that accomplished the task.
 So, men want their accomplishments to be noted, while women want their efforts to be understood and appreciated.
-Gary is a Consultant and Corporate Coach while Annis is a Corporate Consultant and author.
+Gray is a Consultant and Corporate Coach while Annis is a Corporate Consultant and author.
 For the book, they conducted more than 1 lakh interviews with executives at 60 big corporations and from workshops they run at companies.
 Unfortunately, these trends also reinforce stereotypical traits like empathy for women and aggressiveness for men.

 Women are traditionally seen as caregivers, even today.
 Juggling family and work is tough on both men and women, but women have it worse.
 Indeed, some of the best companies for women in India are those that promote the growth of women and provide them opportunities that lets them balance work and home commitments.